Podlaska Wytwórnia Samolotów

-Podlaska Wytwórnia Samolotów (PWS) - Podlasie Aircraft Factory - was a Polish aerospace manufacturer between 1923 and 1939, located in Biała Podlaska.
+Podlaska Wytwórnia Samolotów (PWS; Podlachian Aircraft Factory) was a Polish aerospace manufacturer between 1923 and 1939, located in Biała Podlaska.

 History

 Podlaska Wytwórnia Samolotów SA was created in 1923.
-The first aircraft produced were 35 Potez 15 bombers for the Polish Air Force, under the French licence, built from 1925.
-By 1929 the works had produced 155 Potez 27 and 150 Potez 25, under French licence, and 50 PWS-A fighters, which was the Czech Avia BH-33 built under licence.
+The first aircraft produced were 35 Potez XV bombers for the Polish Air Force, under the French licence, built from 1925.
+By 1929 the company had produced 150 Potez XXV and 155 Potez 27, under French licence, and 50 PWS-A fighters, which was the Czech Avia BH-33 built under licence.
 It also produced 50 Bartel BM-4 trainers in 1931, designed by Samolot.